carlosjhr64/super_random/README.md

 * [github](https://github.com/carlosjhr64/super_random)
 * [rubygems](https://rubygems.org/gems/super_random)

+## Deprecation notice:

+I'm no longer maintaining this project.
+Although as of the end of 2022 the code still works perfectly, one of the true random services is moving to an authenticated service(key required), and another is being retired.

+This was always just a fun and facetious project.

 ## DESCRIPTION:

 You can't get more random than random, but you can try really, really, really hard.